EdiFabric/EDIFACT.NET/README.txt

 2. Requirements
 - Visual Studio, compatible with the supported .NET versions
 - Minimum .NET Framework 4.8 or .NET 6.
-Downgrading to .NET Framework 4.5 is possible by changing the target framework for each project.
+Downgrade to .NET Framework 4.5 is possible by changing the target framework for each project.
 - EdiFabric DLLs and a trial serial number.

 3. Serial Key and EdiFabric DLLs